 Tips for seeing glow worms near Auckland

-Come prepared: Caves are damp and slippery - wear good shoes and clothes you don’t mind getting wet.
+Come prepared: Caves are damp, cold, and slippery - wear good shoes and clothes you don’t mind getting wet.
+If you’re not prepared for that, you’ll have a miserable time.

-Respect the environment: Glow worms are delicate creatures.
-Keep noise to a minimum, avoid touching surfaces, and never shine bright lights directly at them.
+Respect the environment: Glow worms are sensitive.
+Keep noise down, don't touch the walls, and never shine bright lights directly at them.

 Time your trip: Glow worms are visible year-round, but winter evenings get dark earlier, making it easier to fit in a tour before a late drive back to Auckland.